The Essential Carpentry Tools List: 41 Different Types & Their Uses

 After purchasing a table or band saw for your home workshop, the planer might be the next most essential power tool.
 The best planers can be precisely adjusted to evenly smooth surfaces on all four sides of a workpiece, saving much time and effort when compared to using a hand plane.

+One of the largest carpenter tools on our list is the lathe.
 An adjunct art form to carpentry’s many straight lines and right angles, incorporating a lathe into your workshop allows you to enter the world of turned pieces such as bowls, cups, and decorative table legs.
 You’ll need specialized turning tools to take full advantage of a lathe in your home workshop.

 26. Universal Machine